PHYSICS PLACEMENT DIAGNOSTIC

 The Physics Department's introductory course offerings are described here.
-We offer courses for the general student as well as for science and engineering students.
+We offer introductory physics courses for students majoring in science and engineering, as well as students majoring in humanities and social sciences.

-A Physics Placement Diagnostic is offered during New Student Orientation (NSO) Week.
+A Physics Placement Diagnostic is offered online before New Student Orientation (NSO) week.

-In general, anyone who plans to take courses in the PHYSICS 40 or 60 sequences during the 2014/2015 academic year should take the Physics Placement Diagnostic.
+- Anyone who plans to take courses in the PHYSICS 40 sequence during the upcoming academic year is advised to take the Physics Placement Diagnostic.

-WHO DOES NOT HAVE TO TAKE THE PLACEMENT diagnostic?
+WHO DOES NOT NEED TO TAKE THE PLACEMENT DIAGNOSTIC?

 You do not need to take the Placement Diagnostic if: